 Once the legs were attached and all of the rope was glued on, I sanded the legs and applied weatherproofing stain.
 I didn’t take a picture of this step, but I used Behr tintable weatherproofing stain in Padre Brown.
 A sample sized can is really all you need.

-I bought a pot of mixed flowers from Lowes and it fit perfectly inside the tire.
+I bought a pot of mixed flowers from my local home improvement store and it fit perfectly inside the tire.
 I love the idea of flowers, but I’ve also thought about making more for fresh herbs or strawberries!
 The height is perfect to keep the bunnies around our house from eating everything.

-I absolutely love how the planter turned out!
+I absolutely love how the tire planter turned out!
 I had struggled with different ways to build this for weeks, but the rope idea finally popped into my head and it came out better than I could have imagined.
 Truth be told, my husband hated the idea of me doing a project with a tire, but once he saw the finished planter he really likes it!
-To keep up with the upcycling spirit, I also finally got around to building a tailgate bench using an old ’55 Chevy tailgate that I’ve had sitting on the side of our house for the past two years.
+To keep up with the upcycling spirit, I also built a tailgate bench using an old ’55 Chevy tailgate that I’ve had lying around.
 I knew it would be the perfect compliment to the tire planter!
-I’ll be sharing that tutorial in a few days.
+I’ve also shared the step-by-step tutorial for that project.

 Have you ever created any projects from recycled tires?
 I’d love it if you shared them!
 It’s always fun to see what others can come up with.
-If you’re looking to build this project or others with tires, definitely head to your local Discount Tire.
+If you’re looking to build this project or others with tires, definitely head to your local tire shop.
 They’d be happy to help you turn old tires into new creations!
 You can even check out how I recycled old tires for Christmas!